Hk669/Open-Source-Recommender/README.md

 - **Smart Recommendations**: It fits appropriate projects to each user using robust algorithms.
 - **Diverse Project Pool**: Multiple projects from different domains and projects which are of any difficulty level
 - **Quick Access**: There are multiple direct links to recommended projects to access them fast.

+feel free to drop your suggestions and issues at [Discussions](https://github.com/Hk669/Open-Source-Recommender/discussions/12)

 ## Get Started